Dr Craig Robson

 - Email: email@example.com

-Employed as a research assistant since January 2015 within the Geomatics department of the School of Civil Engineering and Geosciences at Newcastle University.
-I completed a PhD in 2017 entitled 'Robustness of Hierarchical Spatial Critical Infrastructure Networks' which was focused on the resilience of critical spatial infrastructures to geographic hazards.
-This proceeded graduating from the GIS (Geographic Information Science) degree within the department in the summer of 2011.
+Employed as a research associate since January 2015 within the Geomatics department of the School of Engineering, Newcastle University.
+I was awarded a PhD in 2017 from Newcastle University entitled 'Robustness of Hierarchical Spatial Critical Infrastructure Networks' which was focused on the resilience of critical spatial infrastructures to geographic hazards.
+This proceeded graduating from the GIS (Geographic Information Science) degree within the geomatics department at Newcastle University in 2011.

-My current work is funded by ITRC-MISTRAL where I am developing the underpinning tools for a household scale infrastructure analysis platform, and are solely repsonsible the database architecture which will facilitate this.
+My current work is funded by ITRC-MISTRAL where I am developing the underpinning tools for a household scale infrastructure analysis platform, and am solely responsible for the database architecture which will facilitate this.
 Prior to this, I was employed on the associated ITRC project where I was involved in the development of a set of dissemination tools, and continue to maintain these, for the first national systems-of-systems infrastructure analysis framework, now employed by the national infrastructure commission.